-Effacement: Effacement is a sister term to dilation that also is in regards to your cervix.
+Effacement is a sister term to dilation that also is in regards to your cervix.
 As your cervix opens, it will also thin and become shorter.
-Your doctor may say something like, “You are 1 cm dilated and 20% effaced.”
-This would mean your cervix is open one cm, or around one fingers width and has thinned 20% of its original size.
-Before your baby is delivered your cervix will efface to 100% making it paper-thin.
+Your doctor may say something like, “You are 1 cm dilated and 20 percent effaced.”
+This would mean your cervix is open one cm, or around one fingers width, and has thinned 20 percent of its original size.
+Before your baby is delivered your cervix will efface to 100 percent making it paper-thin.

-Soft/Hard Cervix: While these are likely words you have heard before they have a different meaning when your doctor says them.
+While these may be words you have heard before, they have a different meaning when your doctor says them.
 This is yet another term in reference to the condition of your cervix.
 While your cervix dilates and thins it also becomes softer because of these changes.
 Your doctor saying your cervix is firm or hard would simply mean it has not begun to change.
-If your doctor says your cervix is soft, it simply means it has begun to prepare for labor.
+If your doctor says your cervix is soft, it means it has begun to prepare for labor.

-Engaged/Lightening: The term engagement or lightening of your baby means that he or she has dropped further into your pelvis in preparation for delivery.
+The term engagement or lightening of your baby means that he or she has dropped further into your pelvis in preparation for delivery.
 This usually occurs in the last few weeks of your pregnancy.
-You may notice your breathe easier or your belly changed shape.
+You may notice you breathe easier or your belly changed shape.

 While there are certainly more terms you may hear during your pregnancy and labor these are the most common and the most misunderstood terminologies.
 Hopefully, this article has left you feeling more in the loop.